apple/coremltools/docs-guides/source/multifunction-models.md

 # Multifunction Models

-An `mlprogram` Core ML model typically contains a single function, called "main".
+An `mlprogram` Core ML model typically contains a single function, called `main`.
-This is the default form in which a model is constructed, say when its produced via the conversion process.
-Starting with `iOS18`/`macOS15`, you can produce an mlprogram with multiple functions in it.
+This is the default form in which a model is constructed, such as when it’s produced via the conversion process.
+Starting with `iOS18`/`macOS15`, you can produce an `mlprogram` with multiple functions in it.
 Each function, indexed by its unique name, can then be independently loaded and invoked for inference.

 Consider a scenario, where you have separate models that share weights and run in the same app.
 For example, as illustrated in the following figure, one model may have a feature extractor, followed by a classifier to produce a classification output.
 Another model may use the same feature extractor, followed by a regressor to produce the regression output.